 Our very popular High School Prep course is designed for the specific writing, study and organizational skills needs of students who have just completed Grade 8, offering an ideal opportunity to make a successful transition into high school.

 High school teachers have often communicated to us that some students are ill-prepared for entering Grade 9, particularly in terms of:

 - note taking

-- matching studying and note taking techniques to individual learning styles
+- matching studying and note taking techniques to different learning preferences

 - work habits and motivation